AssemblyAI/assemblyai-node-sdk/README.md

 ## List transcripts

-This will return a page of transcripts that you have transcript.
+This will return a page of transcripts that you have created.

 ```javascript
 const page = await client.transcripts.list()